jonathanyin12/slimevolley_dqn/README.md

 ## Results:
 After training for over 500 epochs, our model achieved an average score of -0.35 against the baseline agent.
 Each game lasted on average 3000 time steps.
 Since the game ends after 3000 time steps, neither agent runs out of lives before the game ends.

 Although the baseline agent is better, we were impressed by the performance of our model nonetheless.
-It plays intelligently and can win against the average human player.
+Empirically, when playing manually against the baseline agent, we consistenly lose every round (corresponding to an average score of approximately -1), so our agent is able to perform significantly better.
+As seen in our video, our agent plays intelligently.
+Furthermore, it can win against the average human player consistently.

 ## References: